-French provides students with the opportunity to reflect on their understanding of the French language and the communities that use it, while also assisting in the effective negotiation of experiences and meaning across cultures and languages.
-Students participate in a range of interactions in which they exchange meaning, develop intercultural understanding and become active participants in understanding and constructing written, spoken and visual texts.
+The central goal for additional language acquisition is communication.
+The ability to communicate in an additional language such as French is an important skill in a global society.
+French provides students with the opportunity to reflect on their understanding of the French language and the communities that use it, while also assisting in the effective negotiation of experiences and interpretation of meaning across cultures and languages.
+Students participate in a range of interactions in which they become active participants in understanding and constructing written, spoken and visual texts.

 Students communicate with people from French-speaking communities to understand the purpose and nature of language and to gain understanding of linguistic structures.
-They acquire language in social and cultural settings and communicate across a range of contexts for a variety of purposes.
+As they acquire language in social and cultural settings, they explore cultural diversity and similarities between another language and their own, fostering intercultural understanding and exchange of ideas and perspectives.

 Students experience and evaluate a range of different text types; reorganise their thinking to accommodate other linguistic and intercultural knowledge and textual conventions; and create texts for a range of contexts, purposes and audiences.
+Acquiring another language provides the opportunity to develop skills of critical and creative thinking, intellectual flexibility and problem solving.
+Additional language acquisition requires intellectual discipline and systematic approaches to learning, characterised by effective planning and organisation, and processes of self-management and monitoring.

-A course of study in French can establish a basis for further education and employment in many professions and industries, particularly those where the knowledge of an additional language and the intercultural understanding it encompasses could be of value, such as business, hospitality, law, science, technology, sociology and education.
+A course of study in French can establish a basis for further education and employment in many professions and industries, particularly those where the knowledge of an additional language and the intercultural understanding it encompasses are of value, such as international business, diplomacy and international relations, hospitality, tourism, law, science, technology, sociology and education.
+Students who have acquired an additional language have an advantage against mono-lingual speakers in the labour market.

-- Comprehend French to understand information, ideas, opinions and experiences - Identify tone, purpose, context and audience to infer meaning, values and attitudes - Analyse and evaluate information and ideas to draw conclusions and justify opinions, ideas and perspectives - Apply knowledge of French language elements, structures and textual conventions to convey meaning appropriate to context, purpose, audience and cultural conventions - Structure, sequence and synthesise information to justify opinions, ideas and perspectives - Use strategies to maintain communication and exchange meaning in French
+- Comprehend French to understand information, ideas, opinions and experiences - Identify tone, purpose, context and audience to infer meaning - Analyse and evaluate information and ideas to draw conclusions - Apply knowledge of French language elements of French to convey meaning - Structure, sequence and synthesise information to justify opinions and perspectives - Communication using contextually appropriate French

-Unit I Unit 2 Unit 3 Unit 4 Ma vie My world Family/carers and friends Lifestyle and leisure Education L'exploration du monde Exploring our world Travel Technology and media The contribution of French culture to the world Notre société Our society Roles and relationships Socialising and connecting with my peers Groups in society Mon avenir My future Finishing secondary school, plans and reflections Responsibilities and moving on
+Unit I Unit 2 Unit 3 Unit 4 Ma vie My world Family/carers Peers Education L'exploration du monde Exploring our world Travel and exploration Social customs French influences around the world Notre société; culture et identité Our society; culture and identity Lifestyles and leisure The arts, entertainment and sports Groups in society Mon présent; mon avenir My present; my future The present Future choices